tenkeyless/flutter_docs/src/content/platform-integration/android/splash-screen.md

 [drawables]: {{site.android-dev}}/studio/write/resource-manager#import

-## Set up the FlutterActivity in AndroidManifest.xml {:#set-up-the-flutteractivity-in-androidmanifest-xml}
+## AndroidManifest.xml에 FlutterActivity 설정 {:#set-up-the-flutteractivity-in-androidmanifest-xml}

 In `AndroidManifest.xml`, set the `theme` of `FlutterActivity` to the launch theme.
 Then,